The Financial Technology Law Review: Spain

-Notwithstanding the above, at a national level and in addition to GDPR, certain local data protection rules exist in Spain.
-In particular, a new general data protection law was passed in December 2018: Spanish Basic Law 3/2018 on Data Protection and Digital Rights Guarantees (LOPD).
-The LOPD formally repealed the previous national data protection regulations, which were incompatible with the GDPR, and adapted local rules in order for them to be compatible with GDPR.
-The main goal of the LOPD is providing specific data protection regulation in different matters that are not expressly covered by the GDPR or that are covered by the GDPR but in relation to which the Member States are given some competence to enact a more detailed regulation.
+Notwithstanding the above, at a national level and in addition to the GDPR, Spain has certain local data protection rules.
+In particular, a new general data protection law was passed in December 2018: Spanish Basic Law 3/2018 on data protection and digital rights guarantees (LOPD).
+The LOPD formally repealed the previous national data protection regulations, which were incompatible with the GDPR, and adapted local rules in order for them to be compatible with the GDPR.
+The main goal of the LOPD is to provide specific data protection regulation in different matters that are not expressly covered by the GDPR or that are covered by the GDPR but in relation to which the Member States are allowed to regulate further.
 Consequently, certain data processing (such as inclusion of debtors' data in creditworthiness shared files) have been regulated in detail in the LOPD.
 Also, the LOPD has approved a new set of rights of citizens in relation to new technologies, known as 'digital rights'.
-This set of new digital rights may impact the business of certain fintech businesses, such as digital rights granted to employees regarding the use by employers of IT tools for monitoring purposes in the workplace or the use of geolocation systems.
+This set of new digital rights may affect the business of certain fintech, such as digital rights granted to employees regarding the use by employers of IT tools for monitoring purposes in the workplace or the use of geolocation systems.

-Finally, the criteria of the Spanish Data Protection Agency, which is one of the most active data protection authorities within the EU, must also be taken into account.
+Finally, the criteria of the Spanish Data Protection Agency, which is one of the most active data protection authorities in the EU, should also be taken into account.

-As regards the possibilities of fintech companies carrying out profiling activities (i.e., the processing of personal data involving the profiling and, in some cases, the adoption of automated decisions with an impact on individuals), such activities are subject to the GDPR rules and to certain guidelines of the Spanish Data Protection Agency.
-In general terms, the profiling activities under the GDPR need to be based on lawful legitimate grounds, mainly the existence of a legal duty (e.g., scoring or fraud prevention), the unambiguous or explicit consent of individuals or the existence of a legitimate interest.
-The interpretation of the Spanish Data Protection Agency of the legitimate interest as a lawful ground for companies to carry out profiling activities has been quite restrictive in the past (e.g., it does not cover profiling carried out with second- or third-party data).
-Also, additional information and transparency duties must be complied with by fintech companies when carrying out profiling activities.
-In addition, if AI technologies are used to carry out profiling activities, fintech businesses must take into account the guidelines on AI issued by the Spanish Data Protection Agency.
-Other additional guarantees, such as reinforced objection rights or the need to carry out privacy impact assessments are imposed.
-Finally, some of these profiling activities may be carried out with anonymised or pseudo-anonymised data.
-If this were the case, fintech business must take into account that the Spanish Data Protection Agency has issued specific guidelines for carrying out anonymisation processes.3
+As regards the possibilities of fintech carrying out profiling activities (i.e., the processing of personal data involving the profiling and, in some cases, the adoption of automated decisions with an impact on individuals), such activities are subject to the GDPR and to certain guidelines of the Spanish Data Protection Agency.
+In general, the profiling activities under the GDPR need to be based on lawful legitimate grounds, mainly the existence of a legal duty (e.g., scoring or fraud prevention), the unambiguous or explicit consent of individuals or the existence of a legitimate interest.
+The Spanish Data Protection Agency's interpretation of the legitimate interest as a lawful ground for companies to carry out profiling activities has been quite restrictive in the past (e.g., it does not cover profiling carried out with second- or third-party data).
+Also, fintech companies must comply with additional information and transparency duties when they carry out profiling activities.
+In addition, if AI technologies are used to carry out profiling activities, fintech businesses must take into account the guidelines on AI issued by the Spanish Data Protection Agency and the requirements for audits on the processing of personal data using AI.3 Other additional guarantees, such as reinforced objection rights or the need to carry out privacy impact assessments are imposed.

 Year in review